kevinleedrum/mds/vuepress/components/tables.md

 # Data Tables

+The `mx-table` component can be used one of two ways:

+- &bull; by providing an array of data via the `rows` prop, allowing the table to automatically generate rows and cells
+- &bull; by templating the rows and cells manually using `mx-table-row` and `mx-table-cell` components

+On smaller, mobile-sized screens, the Data Table component shows one column of data at a time for each row, though rows may be expanded to reveal the remaining data.

 ## Basic data-driven table

-To create a basic data table with auto-generated rows, provide a `rows` prop containing your data, as well as a `columns` prop, which is an array of `ITableColumn` objects that define the tables columns.
+To create a basic data table with auto-generated rows, provide a `rows` prop containing your data, as well as a `columns` prop, which is an array of [`ITableColumn`](#itablecolumn) objects that define the tables columns.

 <section class="mds">
   <div class="mt-20">